vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 tripping, make sure you pay attention to the range as well as the charging speed and _charging time_ (often cited as the time to charge from 10% - 80%) of the EVs you're interested in.

-As an example, our ioniq 5 charged from 10 - 80% in 18 minutes, while an older Chevy Bolt takes 53 minutes, and their newly redesigned 2026 model takes only 25 minutes!
+As an example, our Ioniq 5 charged from 10 - 80% in 18 minutes, while an older Chevy Bolt takes 53 minutes, and their newly redesigned 2026 model takes only 25 minutes!

 #### Look At The Used Market!